vergiliu/vergiliu.github.io/_posts/udemy-aws.md

 - **Read after Write consistency**
 - can be using encryption in transit or not

-#### EC2 Security Groups
+##### EC2 Security Groups
 - all changes to SGs take effect immediately
-- SG are stateful, all inbound rules are added automatically to outbound rules
+- SG are STATEFUL, all inbound rules are added automatically to outbound rules
 - we cannot blacklist a particular port or IP address
 - 1 or more SGs can be assigned to an instance
 - all inbound traffic (everything) is BLOCKED by default